How we test tumble dryers

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

 You can't tell in the shops which tumble dryers offer quick, quiet, energy efficient drying - and that is where Which? comes in.
-We tumble dry over 1,500kg of clothes over a year to find the Best Buy tumble dryers that excel in all these key areas.
+We tumble dry more than 1,500kg of clothes over a year to find the best tumble dryers that excel in all these key areas.

-Watch our video above to see why a Best Buy tumble dryer will make a real, practical difference to you.
+Watch our video above to see why a Best Buy tumble dryer will make a real, practical difference.

 We test four programs, giving a star rating to each to show how quickly they dry your clothes.
+We fill the drum to the tumble dryer's maximum capacity for synthetic laundry and measure how long it takes for the clothes to be dry enough to put away in a cupboard.

-Cotton cupboard dry (70% load)* the cotton clothes that come out of the drum should be dry enough to put straight into the cupboard.
+Cotton cupboard dry (70% load)* The cotton clothes that come out of the drum should be dry enough to put straight into the cupboard.

-Cotton cupboard dry (partial load) we also record how quickly the cotton cupboard dry program gets through a small 2.5kg load of cotton clothes, which simulates drying a few essentials in a hurry.
+Cotton cupboard dry (partial load) We also record how quickly the cotton cupboard dry program gets through a small 2.5kg load of cotton clothes, which simulates drying a few essentials in a hurry.

 Cotton iron dry (70% load)* Clothes that come out of the iron dry setting or program should be left slightly damp, as this will make the garments easier to iron.

-Synthetics/Easy-care cupboard dry (program capacity) the maximum capacity for drying synthetic clothing (man-made fibres like polyester) is typically about half the amount of cottons you can dry.
+Synthetics/Easy-care cupboard dry (program capacity) The maximum capacity for drying synthetic clothing (man-made fibres such as polyester) is typically about half the amount of cottons you can dry.
 Most 7kg capacity dryers, for example, will let you dry either 3kg or 3.5kg of synthetic clothing in one go.

-We fill the drum to the tumble dryer's maximum capacity for synthetic laundry and measure how long it takes for the clothes to be dry enough to put away in a cupboard.

 *As of 2013, we started filling the drum to 70% of the dryer's full capacity, rather than 100%.
 This simulates how people use their dryers at home, but means that dryers tested in 2012 and before are not directly comparable to those tested under the current programme.